Last Updated on by Jeremy

 If you don't, you won't be seeing much of anything.

-Get Out of Bordeaux for the Wine Experience
+Get Out of the City to the Bordeaux Wine Region

 For being a top wine producing region in the world, the second largest to be precise, Bordeaux does not seem to celebrate the grapes as much as you would expect.
 Yes, they are very proud of their wines.
 And yes, you'll hear about wine just about everywhere you go.